ember-learn/ember-blog/content/ember-released-6-8.md

 - [#20988](https://github.com/emberjs/ember.js/pull/20988) Removes unnecessary package ember-cli-htmlbars-inline-precompile from component-test blueprint

-#### Deprecations

-Ember.js 6.8 introduces no new deprecations.

 ---

 ## Ember CLI v6.8

-Ember CLI v6.8 introduces Ember CLI 6.8 introduces 5 new features.
+Ember CLI 6.8 introduces 2 key features, a brand-new default app blueprint and a new default for generated templates.
+There are also 3 minor features, 5 bugfixes, and 2 new deprecations introduced.

 ### Key Features